jlparkI/xGPR/docs/graph_kernels.rst

    * - Kernel Name
      - Description
      - kernel_specific_params
-   * - GraphConv1d
+   * - GraphRBF
      - | Compares graphs by averaging over
        | an RBF kernel applied pairwise to
        | all node representations
        | in the two graphs.
      -
    * - GraphPoly
-     - | Same as "GraphConv1d", but applies
+     - | Same as "GraphRBF", but applies
        | a polynomial kernel pairwise instead
        | of an RBF.
 Only two hyperparameters
        | that need to be tuned instead of 3
-       | as for GraphConv1d or FHTConv1d.
+       | as for GraphRBF or FHTConv1d.
      - | "polydegree":int
    * - GraphMiniARD
-     - | Same as GraphConv1d, but rather than having one
+     - | Same as GraphRBF, but rather than having one
        | lengthscale shared between all features,
        | applies different lengthscales to different
        | groups of features.
+Much slower hyperparameter
+       | tuning but can give better results for some problems.
      - | "split_points":list

 Consider a graph where each node has an associated set of features.
-GraphConv1d compares two graphs A and B by taking each node in graph A and evaluating an RBF kernel across that node vs each node in graph B. GraphPoly does the same thing, except it uses a polynomial kernel of the specified degree
+GraphRBF compares two graphs A and B by taking each node in graph A and evaluating an RBF kernel across that node vs each node in graph B. GraphPoly does the same thing, except it uses a polynomial kernel of the specified degree